 Simple English definitions for legal terms

-Read a random definition: search incident to arrest
+Read a random definition: outsourcing agreement

 The MPC test is a way to determine if someone is not responsible for a crime they committed because of a mental illness.
 It says that if the person's mental illness made it so they couldn't understand that what they did was wrong or couldn't control their actions, then they can't be held responsible for the crime.
 This test is used in some places, but not everywhere.